Best CPU For Streaming in 2023

 - Requires an AM5 motherboard and DDR5 RAM

 The AMD Ryzen 9 7900X takes the top spot as the best CPU for streaming.
-We’ve opted for this version as opposed to the Zen 4 flagship due to the more competitive price and comparable real-time figures.
-This 12-core (24 threads) processor has more than enough under the hood to keep up with demanding software rendering and real-time encoding without breaking the bank too badly.
+We’ve opted for this version as opposed to the Zen 4 flagship.
+This is due to the more competitive price and comparable real-time figures.
+This 12-core (24 threads) processor has more than enough under the hood to keep up with demanding software rendering and real-time encoding.
+Plus, it won’t break the bank.

 That’s because the high-end chipset carries an MSRP of $549 on the AM5 socket.
 The price-to-performance ratio here is very competitive given all this model offers.
-You’re also benefitting from a high base clock of 4.7 GHz which can be pushed all the way to 5.6 GHz with overclocking.
+You’re also benefitting from a high base clock of 4.7 GHz.
+This can be pushed all the way to 5.6 GHz with overclocking.
 Single-core performance will be very strong with frequencies as high as this out of the gate.

 - High performance for 125W TDP